vitorm04/docs.pt-br/docs/framework/unmanaged-api/metadata/corattributetargets-enumeration.md

 ms.locfileid: "74443874"
 ---
 # <a name="corattributetargets-enumeration"></a>Enumeração CorAttributeTargets
-Especifica os elementos do aplicativo no qual ele é válido para aplicar um atributo.
+{1&gt;Especifica os elementos do aplicativo no qual ele é válido para aplicar um atributo.&lt;1}

 ## <a name="syntax"></a>Sintaxe